emmebi/maptool/doc/Code_Style_and_Guidelines.md

 6. Use the language-defined static variables instead of hard-coded strings when possible.
 Examples include `File.separator` instead of **"/"** and `AppActions.menuShortcut` instead of **"ctrl"**.

-There are surely others that you (the contributors) may want added and that we (the dev team) determine to be acceptable.
-Please speak up. :)

 ## Formatting Source Files

 ### Formatting with Spotless